shoyer/cyordereddict/README.rst

       custom attributes without making a subclass (e.g., ``OrderedDict.foo = 'bar'`` will fail).

-    You can do anything else you might do with an OrderedDict, including making
+    You can do anything else you might do with an OrderedDict, including
-    subclasses: everything else passes the ``collections.OrderedDict`` test suite.
+    subclassing: everything else passes the ``collections.OrderedDict`` test suite.

 License: